 -

-Kirsten Martin of University of Central Florida for a proposal titled "Disturbance based management in a changing world: Species composition in Massachusetts sandplain heathlands over the past two decades"
+Kirsten Martin of University of Central Florida - "Disturbance based management in a changing world: Species composition in Massachusetts sandplain heathlands over the past two decades"

-Leif Richardson of Dartmouth College for a proposal titled "Toxic nectar in turtlehead (Chelone glabra): Pollination by self-medicating bees"
+Leif Richardson of Dartmouth College - "Toxic nectar in turtlehead (Chelone glabra): Pollination by self-medicating bees"

 Abstracts